IT Project Engineer

 IT Project Engineer | Poole | £36,000 per annum

-As an IT Project Engineer for this well-established IT and Telecoms services provider, you will take full ownership of client projects, from requirements gathering and solution design through to implementation, testing and handover.
+As an IT Project Engineer for this well-established IT and Telecoms service provider, you will take full ownership of client projects, from requirements gathering and solution design through to implementation, testing and handover.
 You will be given autonomy, support from experienced technical colleagues and the chance to deepen your expertise across Cloud, Cybersecurity, Connectivity and modern workplace technologies.

 As an IT Project Engineer, you will benefit from:

-Time off in lieu for planned out of hours project work, or overtime pay
+Time off in lieu for planned out-of-hours project work, or overtime pay

 25 days holiday plus bank holidays, with additional days for long service